mcellteam/Workshop_2016/README.md

 In this section of the tutorial we are going to use CellOrganizer to

-* train a framework model from simple 3D shapes
+* train a framework (cell and nuclear membrane) model from simple 3D shapes
-* synthesize a framwork instance from the model and export it as a Wavefront .obj file
+* synthesize an instance from the trained model and export as a Wavefront .obj file

 ### Generating simple geometries
-CellOrganizer has a helper function that we can use to generate a collection of images.
+First we use a CellOrganizer helper function to generate a collection of toy images.
-Then we are going to use these simple geometries to train a model.
+These simply geometries can then be used to train a generative model.

-The first step is to seed the random number generator to guarantee that we will all generate the same images.
+The first step is to seed the random number generator to obtain reproducibly-random instances.
 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % SEED EXAMPLE